 Ignition interlock devices (commonly referred to as IIDs) are miniature DUI breath test instruments that are installed in the dashboard of your car and prevent your car from operating unless you provide an alcohol-free breath sample.
 IIDs are increasingly common as a California DUI penalty.

 In this article, our California DUI attorneys answer the following frequently asked questions about ignition interlock devices and California DUI law:

-- 1. What is an Ignition Interlock Device, and How Do IIDs Work?
+- 1. What is an Ignition Interlock Device and how do they work?